 Merchant Cash Advance lenders can ruin you

 The most damaging way they can affect you is through an obscure law called confessions of judgments.
 To obtain funds from these merchant cash advance lenders, you usually sign a clause agreeing to a confession of judgments.
-What is it?
-It’s a way to collect a debt without the fuss of a trial.
-How do they work?
-Bloomberg has a great graphic.
+This is a way for creditors to collect a debt without the fuss of a trial.
+It’s obscene, but absolutely legal.

 Why isn’t anything being done to stop merchant cash advances?